kenman21/DnD_backend/README.md

 rails s

-Following this, proceed to the bananagram-frontend repository and follow the directions there.
+Following this, proceed to the DnD_frontend repository and follow the directions there.
 Link: https://github.com/kenman21/DnD_frontend

 User Experience